steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. Follow-Up Phase: The review team delivers a report with the review’s findings to the project team within 15 days of the review.
 The project team (and, if a management alert has been raised, the management) must respond within two weeks.

 ### Artifacts

+In the paper, Maranzano et al. mention that the architecture should be designed based on a clear problem statement tackling the functional and qualitative requirements, the costs, and the timeline.

 Formalized process to make the review work Architecture review checklist(s).
 Input to the review such as system requirements, functional requirements, etc.